Criticisms of Stand-to-Pee Devices

 • Some people just find it more convenient to stand.
 I have done it both ways and I find it easier to stand.
 I notice no one tells cisgender men to squat when they pee outside.

-We shouldn’t advocate for stand-to-pee devices because we should be advocating for more facilities/better infrastructure.
+Criticism: We shouldn’t advocate for stand-to-pee devices because we should be advocating for more facilities/better infrastructure.

 There certainly SHOULD be more facilities and better infrastructure, especially in terms of gender-neutral bathrooms.
 This is a feminist issue, an issue of disabilities rights, and a queer issue.
-It’s important to advocate for these changes, and, in my opinion, it is also ok to use a pee funnel and promote awareness.
+It’s important to advocate for these changes, and, in my opinion, it is also ok to use a pee funnel and promote pee funnel awareness.
 This is a “both/and” situation.
 One does not preclude the other.

 I firmly believe in bathroom parity and equity.
 STPs are not a solution to this kind of inequality.

-Also, let’s be realistic: are there are going to be public bathrooms in every remote corner of nature?
+But let’s be realistic: are there are going to be public bathrooms in every remote corner of nature?
 Every fifteen miles down the highway?
 On every small fishing boat?
 On deployment?
 Advocating for better facilities is essential, but when used as an argument against use of STPs, it boils down to “women and disabled people should stick to where the indoor plumbing is.”
 Not all of us want that leash.

 And as with other arguments, this fails to consider both the question of gender affirmation and the question of preference.
 Does it hurt anybody if it feels right to pee a certain way?

-They just don’t work reliably!
+Criticism: They just don’t work reliably!

 One thing is true: if you can’t make an STP work reliably, it isn’t much good.
 I don’t want a pee funnel that might fail at an important time.
 But they work for many people, so to say they “just don’t work” isn’t true.

 For most people, honestly, it doesn’t INSTANTLY work.
 For an STP to “work reliably,” two things have to happen: you have to get the one that fits your body, circumstances, and clothing, and you have to practice.
 So like any skill, it takes research, time and effort.
-But that’s all it is: a skill.
-If you want to learn, you can.
-If you don’t, don’t.

-They cause [XZY medical issue].
+Criticism: They cause [XZY medical issue].

-Actually, women can pee standing up without a pee funnel.
+Criticism: Actually, women can pee standing up without a pee funnel.

 Very cool that some people can do this, but since not all can, I would say there is still a need for STPs.

-Misogynist malarkey
+Criticism: Misogynist malarkey

 You just want to be a man.
 Is peeing truly at the core of manhood?
 Is that the beating heart of masculinity: urination?
 I don’t find peeing impacts my gender.
 Does my peeing impact your gender?